Sports in Philadelphia: Baseball

-Although the Philadelphia Phillies are the only active major league professional baseball team in Philadelphia, other professional baseball teams play in the Delaware Valley.
+Although the Philadelphia Phillies are the only active major league professional baseball team in Philadelphia, other professional baseball teams play in the Greater Philadelphia area.
 The Reading Fightin Phils are the Double-A affiliate of the Philadelphia Phillies.
 The club was established in 1967 and play in the Eastern League.
 Notable alumni of the Fightin Phils include Mike Schmidt, Ryne Sandberg, and Jimmy Rollins.
-The Wilmington Blue Rocks are a Washington Nationals affiliate that play in Wilmington, Delaware.
-Three other Phillies affiliates play in Pennsylvania or New Jersey: the Triple-A Lehigh Valley IronPigs play in Allentown, Pennsylvania, and the High-A Jersey Shore BlueClaws play in Lakewood Township, New Jersey.
-After the 2021 restructuring of Minor League Baseball (MiLB), the Trenton Thunder in Trenton, New Jersey and the Williamsport Crosscutters in Williamsport, Pennsylvania are unaffiliated collegiate summer baseball teams.
+High-A teams in the area include the Jersey Shore BlueClaws, a Phillies affiliate that plays in Lakewood Township, New Jersey, and the Wilmington Blue Rocks, a Washington Nationals affiliate that plays in Wilmington, Delaware.

 During the 19th century, Philadelphia was home to numerous franchises that played in various leagues that did not last into the 20th century.
 Many of these leagues are considered to be "major leagues" by baseball historians and record keepers.
-Three different franchises, none directly related to each other or the current Oakland Athletics franchise, played in Philadelphia during the 19th century.
-The original Philadelphia Athletics (also known as Athletic of Philadelphia) were formed in 1860, and played in the National Association and the National League.
+Three different franchises, none directly related to each other or the current Athletics franchise, played in Philadelphia during the 19th century.
+The original Philadelphia Athletics (also known as Athletic Base Ball Club of Philadelphia) were formed in 1860, and played in the National Association and the National League.
 Another Athletics franchise played in the American Association from 1882 to 1890, while a third Athletics franchise (also known as the Quakers) played one season in the Players' League and one season in the American Association.
 The Philadelphia White Stockings and the Philadelphia Centennials played in the National Association during the 1870s.
 Joe Borden of the White Stockings pitched the first no-hitter in professional history.
 The Philadelphia Keystones and the Wilmington Quicksteps both played parts of the Union Association's lone season in 1884.